Is Your Toddler Frustrated Because They Can’t Talk (Yet)?

 You can certainly do this with any book your toddler enjoys, but if you’re looking for specific books to help with social-emotional development, you can find some of our favs on Amazon or Bookshop.
 By labeling emotions, you not only support your toddler in understanding and expressing their own feelings but also provide them with a valuable tool to navigate the frustrations that arise from their communication difficulties.

 Get support: We can’t say enough how helpful it is to have support (for your child and for you) during these hard times.
 There is so much support available!
-Whether you pursue individual therapy through early intervention programs or sign up for our TalkToddler course, you will be so glad you got the help now.
+Whether you pursue individual therapy through early intervention programs or join our TalkToddler course, you will be so glad you got the help now.
 We’ve never met a family who wishes they would have waited.

 By implementing these strategies, you can help alleviate the frustration your toddler experiences due to communication difficulties.
 Remember, patience, giving them the words, offering comfort, and meeting your toddler where they’re at will go a long way in supporting their development and building a strong parent-child connection.